 As a green beauty aficionado, I'm obsessed with making my own DIY facial cleanser.
 Cleansers are essential for removing dirt, breaking down makeup, and loosening oil and sebum.
 An added benefit is that they help release and shed dead skin cells from our pores.
 But how do you know which facial cleanser is right for you?

 First, get to know your skin type.
 Do you have oily skin?
 Acne prone skin?
 Sensitive skin?
 Once you've identified a pattern, it should be easy to choose the right cleanser.
 Second, factor in the season, climate, or even the time of day, when choosing the appropriate cleanser for you.

-Depending on the ingredients in the cleanser, they can treat excessive oil, help alleviate dry skin, or even help slow the aging process.
-At the end of the day you might choose an oil based cleanser to break down makeup, whereas in the morning you might choose a gel based cleanser.
-Also, in dryer months you might reach for a cleanser for mature or dry skin more often than one for oily skin.
+Depending on the ingredients, cleansers can treat oily skin, alleviate dry skin, and help slow the aging process.
+In the morning, you might decide on a gel-based cleanser to prep your skin.
+Whereas at the end of the day, you might choose an oil-based cleanser to break down and help remove makeup.
+And in dryer months, you might reach for a cleanser for mature or dry skin more often than one for oily skin.

 1. Anti-Aging Facial Cleanser